scipion-chem/scipion-chem-amber/README.rst

 Scipion AMBER plugin
 =======================

-In order to use this plug-in, you need to have Scipion3 installed (https://scipion-em.github.io/docs/docs/scipion-modes/how-to-install.html) as well as AMBER (https://ambermd.org/Installation.php).
+In order to use this plug-in, you need to have Scipion3 installed (https://scipion-em.github.io/docs/docs/scipion-modes/how-to-install.html).
 Then you have to follow the following steps:

 **Clone this repository:**